luquelab/Athena/tasks_and_roles.md

 + Place orders and jobs.
 + Fill grant development forms.
 + Update protocols for financial assessment in the lab (salaries, purchases,...).
++ Keep and update a record of potential funding opportunities.

 # Publication specialist
 Lab member providing support in the submissions process for manuscript publications.

+Primary: Meghan Osato
+Secondary: Brandon Ricafrente

 Tasks:
 + Check manuscript formating and compliance with submission site.